 Announce the Winner

 Present the results to the senior class through an announcement and possibly a bulletin board or other public display.

 The most popular way to choose a high school graduation song is to have a vote.
 Some schools also leave the final decision up to the senior class officers, while others allow the music department to decide.

-The right graduation song can lend ambience to the graduation ceremony and make the whole experience more meaningful.
+The right high school graduation songs can lend ambience to the graduation ceremony and make the whole experience more meaningful.
 No matter which way you go, choose a song that will call up memories of this special time when class members hear it in years to come.